-Every trader wants to have any kind of edge to get as much information as possible and to be able to analyze the market better than others.
+Every trader wants to have an edge, to get as much information as possible, and to analyze the market better than others.
 One way to get this edge is by using the order flow trading strategy, a unique analysis method that enables traders to define key levels and know where strong support and resistance levels are located.

 What is Order Flow Trading?

-But with the advancement of technology and the shift of trading to electronic markets in the past two-three decades, the trading system has completely changed.
-With the integration of level 2 trading and other technological tools, order flow has made a new way to stay alive in financial markets.
+However, with the advancement of technology and the shift of trading to electronic markets in the past two to three decades, the trading system has completely changed.
+As the integration of level 2 trading and other technological tools has become more accessible to retail traders, order flow has made a new way to stay alive in financial markets.
 Even nowadays, many hedge fund managers and professional proprietary traders use order flow analysis in their day trading methods.

 So, what is order flow in trading anyway?
 Simply put, order flow trading is about keeping an eye on market orders waiting to be executed.
-According to this strategy, prices fluctuate due to market imbalances, and you may anticipate future price fluctuations using this approach.
-And it all can be seen in the price chart or the market orders box using any order flow indicator.
+According to the order flow strategy, prices fluctuate due to market imbalances, and you may anticipate future price fluctuations using this approach.
+It can all be seen in the price chart or the market orders box using any order flow indicator.

 Before we get into the specifics of order flow trading, you first need to know what order flow analysis looks like on a trading chart.